Vasia-Assembler/doom2d-forked/README.md

 This open source multiplatform project, written from scratch, is designed to reproduce the original game with significant improvements in gameplay, graphics and logic.

-This is a fork of Doom 2D: Forever, whose developers are really pelutant children.
+This is a fork of Doom 2D: Forever.

 ![MegaDM](docs/images/screenshots/screenshot-megadm.png)